GlebGoodkovsky/libreshield/README.md

 ## 🤝 Contributing

 Suggestions, bug reports, and pull requests are warmly welcome!
-Please feel free to open an issue to discuss features or submit changes.
+Please feel free to open an issue to discuss features or submit changes

 ---